PhillipeAlves/wine_api/README.md

 ---

-## Endpoint
+## Endpoints

 ### _/api/search?search={lotCode}_

-> It returns the wine details for a specific search with all the relevant details of the wine.
+> It returns the wine details based on a specific search with all the relevant information of the wine.
 It takes the lot code of the wine as a parameter

 ### _/api/search/{lotCode||description}_